serebrov/.emacs/emacs.md

 The `"p"` in `interactive` means that the function will prompt the user for a prefix argument (a number).
 Other options are: `"f"` - file, `"b"` - buffer, `"r"` - region.

-The `(messsage "string")` function is used to show a message in the minibuffer.
+The `(message "string")` function is used to show a message in the minibuffer.

 A `let` is used to define a local variable or a set of variables for the body  of the let: